lmbxmu/RBNN/readme.md

 ## Tips

-We encourage the readers to have a look at the materials of [reviewers' comments](https://github.com/lmbxmu/RBNN/blob/master/RBNN_reviewer_comment.pdf) and [authors' responses](https://github.com/lmbxmu/RBNN/blob/master/RBNN_author_response.pdf) which might explain your potential questions w.r.t. our paper.
-Any problem beyond that, please contact the first author (lmbxmu@stu.xmu.edu.cn) or the third author (ianhsu@stu.xmu.edu.cn).
+Any problem, please contact the first author (lmbxmu@stu.xmu.edu.cn) or the third author (ianhsu@stu.xmu.edu.cn).
 Also, you can post issues with github, but sometimes we could not receive github emails thus may ignore the posted issues (sorry if it happens).